 Meanwhile, from a technical standpoint, you should ensure that your ad designs (for live sessions on Instagram or other similar platforms) are immaculate from a technical standpoint.
 In other words, they should show the time and the topic of discussion precisely.

 Q. How can you stay in touch with the subject of social justice as a brand during this time?

 You should begin by conducting an in-depth analysis of your organization and look into all the advertisements you’ve created in the past.
 Assess how you conveyed your message and then ask yourself whether you’ve represented marginalized communities in a fair and just way.
 You can even bring in outside people to analyze these things honestly and openly.

 Then, based on what you want to offer, you can create a way for your brand to stand up for social justice.
 Olivia suggests representing such issues in a very natural, organic way.
 It shouldn’t be forced or overdone.

 That aside, you should also have the empathy to realize that you may not have the depth of experience that allows you to relate or talk about some social issues in the way you should.
-So, bring in external people – people who have been through what you want to talk about – and let them take the stage.Stop losing money on PPC - Get your Free Demo of BetterMetrics today
+So, bring in external people – people who have been through what you want to talk about – and let them take the stage.Take control of your ads with real-time campaign reports.
+Get Your Free Trial Now

 When it comes to virtual events & media, you should diversify your content and use different forms of conveying it (such as panels, live sessions, one-on-one, etc.) to stand out from other brands.
 You should also prioritize what your consumer wants right now and try to be there for them as a brand.